 Without a central source of information about church extension funds, it’s difficult to determine how many such funds exist.
 However, using “church extension fund” as an Internet search term leads to quite a few funds offered by denominations, including the United Methodist Church, the Evangelical Lutheran Church of America, the Presbyterian Church USA, the American Baptist Church, the United Church of Christ, the Assemblies of God, and others.

 Today, according to its website, the Lutheran Church Extension Fund (LCEF) supports more than 200 ministries with the help of some 60,000 investors who have invested $1.7 billion.
-The Solomon Foundation, an extension fund that serves churches which trace their heritage to the “Restoration Movement” (i.e., Christian Churches and Churches of Christ), has over 5,000 investors and more than $550,000 million under management.
+The Solomon Foundation, an extension fund that serves churches that trace their heritage to the “Restoration Movement” (i.e., Christian Churches and Churches of Christ), has over 5,000 investors and more than $550,000 million under management.

 Typically on CEF account applications, prospective investors are asked to list the name of their home church.
 However, an LCEF representative said an investor doesn’t have to attend a Lutheran Church to open an account at the LCEF; the investor simply needs to be aware of the fund’s purpose.
 Other CEFs may — or may not — share that stance.